blacklightpy/vaultofknowledge/World Building/Philosophy/Smell.md

 - Heat the vessel so that vapours are generated
 - We know that by ideal gas laws, PV=nRT
 	- Since PV is a measure of the "internal energy" of the particle system (I was trying to say the rest of it, but while writing, I just noticed that PV is exactly what I want to measure), n $\propto$ PV/T. That is, for lower higher temperatures, the Pressure and Velocity product can vary.
 So our apparatus should take that into consider by having a constant pressure chamber that expands with temperature, or a constant volume chamber that regulates the maximum pressure.
 I think the latter is more experimentally feasible (the former would need something like a balloon?)
+		- This makes me curious about how a balloon works.
+If we assume constant temperature, we are
+		- I have also heard from Richard Feynman that rubber bands work on the principle of long chains trying to get tangled up rather than be ordered.
+So, when heating up a rubber band, it has a tendency to crumble up further, leading to
 	-